 Static cornering lights employ additional light sources or additional reflectors in the head lamp to direct light to the vehicle's turning direction.

-Diagram of vehicle turning to the right with cornering lights.
+Diagram of vehicle turning to the left with cornering lights.
 Additional reflector or additional light source shines light in turning direction.

 With dynamic cornering lights, the entire head lamp component swivels horizontally when the car goes around a corner.
 The speed and angle of swiveling is determined by an electronic control unit that gathers information from the vehicle speed sensor, steering wheel position sensor, and yaw rate sensor.